Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Formatting Changelog Entries for Readability

-Clear and organized changelog entries make it easier for users to understand updates while maintaining professional documentation.
+Clear and organized changelog entries make it easier for users to understand updates.
+They maintain professional documentation.

 Use Consistent Templates